-Would you agree that the person we spend the most time with is our self?
-So, it’s fair to assume that we also spend a lot of time thinking about ourselves.
-I ask you: Do you really like yourself?
-Would you rather be somebody else?
-Are you realistic about your strengths and weaknesses?
+Would you agree that the person we spend the most time with is – us?
+The common denominator in any of our relationships is always ourselves.
+So, it’s fair to assume that we also spend a lot of time thinking about ourselves – right?
+Just look at social media and you’ll see quite clearly that we do a LOT of thinking about ourselves.
+But, have you ever asked yourself if you really like – ‘you’?

 Think about it.
 Have you ever wished you could trade places with someone else – either for their career opportunities, wealth, or physical talents and attributes?
 How realistic are you about evaluating your own strengths and weaknesses?
 When you think about it, we can be quite the harsh critic when it comes to ourselves and our potential.